 Your body naturally produces creatine from amino acids, the building blocks of protein.
-Creatine produces energy for your muscle to sustain short-duration, intense exercise.
-A large amount of water is bound to creatine in the body, and creatine can help draw more water into muscles, but it might cause bloating or water retention if a large amount is not absorbed.
+Creatine produces energy for your muscles to sustain short-duration, intense exercise.
+A large amount of water is bound to creatine in the body, and creatine can help draw more water into muscles.
+However, you might experience creatine bloating or creatine water retention if a large amount is not absorbed.

 Creatine is made from three amino acids: glycine, L-arginine and L-methionine.
 Your muscles add a phosphate group to creatine to create phosphocreatine and charge it with energy.
-During exercise, phosphocreatine recharges ATP, adenosine triphosphate, the primary source of energy in your muscle.
-The creatine system is rapidly generated over approximately 10 seconds.
-Increasing creatine levels in your muscle can increase your strength and endurance in activities such as sprinting and weightlifting.
+During exercise, phosphocreatine recharges ATP, adenosine triphosphate, the primary source of energy in your muscles.
+Energy from the creatine system is rapidly generated during early exercise.

 Your muscles might absorb creatine supplements only when they are absorbing nutrients.
 Take your creatine supplement around when you exercise to maximize this absorption.
 Avoid taking large amounts, especially when you're not exercising.